notyumin/scripts-for-fun/go-nnect_4/README.md

 - [x] Display board and cursor
 - [x] Check win
-- [ ] Prettify output with Lipgloss
+- [x] Prettify output with Lipgloss
+- [ ] Handle draw when board is full